marce-ramirez/ParkingLotOOP/README.md

 You can do the same on IntelliJ.
 Open up the `Project` tab (Command+1) > right click the `src/test/java` folder > `Run 'All Tests'`.

 Or you can just right click an individual test class and then `Run` it.

+# TODO List

+1) The assistant cannot park if parking is occupied > 80%
+2) The owner wants to be notified if a parking is used > 75%.